Deal or No Deal (American game show): Cable

-NBC's sister business network, CNBC (Consumer News and Business Channel), aired episodes of the premiere week of Deal or No Deal starting on December 26, 2005, scoring above-average ratings for the network.
+NBC's sister business network CNBC aired episodes of the premiere week of Deal or No Deal starting on December 26, 2005, scoring above-average ratings for the network.
 The show has been blacked out in Canada on that station due to programming rights issues in that country, and Canadian viewers were shown CNBC World programming instead.
 The show began to rerun again on CNBC during the week of February 6, 2006 until June 9, 2006.
 CNBC also programmed the second week long series of the show, but the sequence started two shows behind the airings on NBC.

 For season two, following a marathon of its premiere week, CNBC announced that Deal or No Deal re-airings would be back on Saturday nights starting October 14, 2006 at 8:00 p.m., 11:00 p.m., and 3:00 a.m. (all Eastern).
 In addition, reruns aired on CNBC every Tuesday and Wednesday at 8:00 p.m., 11:00 p.m., and 1:00 a.m.
 The reruns are not necessarily repeats of the most recent episodes—many of these episodes are selected at random, and may have been previously seen several months after its initial broadcast.
 Additionally, reruns have sporadically aired on Game Show Network (GSN) started airing reruns of the show in production order.

 In Canada, DTour also aired the series, starting with the February 2006 premiere week of episodes.
 The five-episode run of the Canadian show, Deal or No Deal Canada was aired on Global TV in August 2007.
 The franchise was also hosted by Mandel.

 Deal or No Deal channel

-The Deal or No Deal channel is a free or value-added channel dedicated to airing reruns of the NBC game show.
+The Deal or No Deal channel, launched in 2020, is a free or value-added channel dedicated to airing reruns of the NBC game show.
 In the United States, the service is available for free on Plex, Pluto TV, and Xumo.
 In Canada and the United States, the service is available on LG Channels and Samsung TV Plus, which require a compatible LG or Samsung device.
 Episodes may air sequentially or in shuffle play, and the episode schedule may be different between each streaming service.

+The Deal or No Deal Universe channel on YouTube also launched in 2020.
+It features live and on demand reruns of the US versions from NBC, CNBC, and syndication, along with reruns of Deal or No Deal Australia from the Network Ten version and Deal or No Deal UK from the Channel 4 and ITV versions.
+Episodes from the US show are available worldwide, except in Russia, while episodes from the Australian show are blacked out in Australia and New Zealand.